fruh/BitPunch/README.md

 Project is now only in *development version*.

+### Documentation
+  - clone repo and see doc/ or visit http://fruh.github.io/BitPunch

 ### External dependencies:
   - there is now only dependency to openssl library, it uses hash function
   - library name: `libssl-dev`